 Learn More: Your Complete Certificate of Deposit Guide

 Strategies to Avoid CD Penalties

 A no-penalty CD protects you against forfeiting interest in the event you withdraw your money early.
 These risk-free CDs pay you higher interest than the average savings account pays while giving you easy access to your funds.
 For example, Ally Bank offers an 11-month no-penalty certificate of deposit with rates between 1 percent and 1.5 percent, depending on the size of your deposit and no early-withdrawal penalty after the first six days.
-CIT Bank offers an 11-month penalty-free CD at 1.55 percent interest with a minimum deposit of $1,000 and no early-withdrawal penalty beginning on the seventh day.
+CIT Bank offers a one-year penalty-free CD at 1.32% percent interest with a minimum deposit of $1,000 and no early-withdrawal penalty beginning on the seventh day.

 As an alternative to early withdrawal, consider building a CD ladder.
 Laddering CDs refers to timing your CDs’ maturity dates so you have some of the CDs maturing every few months.
 For example, instead of investing $5,000 in one CD that will mature in three years, consider putting $1,000 in five different CDs with maturities of six months, one year, 18 months, two years, and three years.